PrathamSGowda/PrathamSGowda/README.md

-- 👀 Figuring out how GitHub works
+- 👀 Figuring out how Git and GitHub works

 <!---
 PrathamSGowda/PrathamSGowda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.